Gorgeous-Patrick/Blog/content/portfolio/EECS494/Project3.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/oizey1BYwk4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

-## What make Cavelit Exciting?
+## What makes Cavelit Exciting?

 You mission is to get out of the cave at the end.
 But remember, it is a real cave!
 It is dark, humid and dangerous.
-You might encounter with various unexpected dangers such as lava, collapses and spikes.
+You might encounter various unexpected dangers such as lava, collapses and spikes.
 YOUR BATTERY IS DYING!
 Hurry up and get out.

 ## PLAY IT!